xwu/xwu-swift-numerics/floating-point-part-1-rev-1.md

 ### C mathematical functions

+The Swift standard library provides an "overlay" that makes some changes to improve the user experience of working with C mathematical functions and disables certain incompatible functions.

 IEEE 754 recommends, but does not require, implementations to provide elementary functions such as sine, arctangent, and binary logarithm.
-The Swift standard library does not provide native implementations of such functions.

-Nonetheless, users have access to these operations through the C standard library, which can be imported on macOS as part of the `Darwin` module and on Linux as part of the `Glibc` module; alternatively, users can choose to import the `Foundation` module instead.
-Swift provides an "overlay" that makes some changes to improve the user experience of working with C mathematical functions and disables certain incompatible functions.
+The Swift standard library will offer APIs for such operations [in a future version of Swift][ref 11-8a].
+For now, the Swift standard library provides only IEEE 754 required operations such as square root; for other functions, users need to use the C standard library, which can be imported on macOS as part of the `Darwin` module and on Linux as part of the `Glibc` module (alternatively, users can import the `Foundation` module instead).

-> Note that not all functions are implemented with identical precision in
+Note that not all functions are implemented with identical precision in `Darwin` and `Glibc`, and the same discrepancies among platforms are applicable to functions provided by the Swift standard library.
-> `Darwin` and `Glibc`.

-When imported, the C standard library provides implementations for required operations in IEEE 754 that are duplicative of those provided by the Swift standard library, often with distinct names--for example, `round(x)` and `x.rounded()`.
-Since C library functions may be more familiar to many users, the Swift overlay allows those who import the C standard library to call such functions using their C names.

 > LLVM provides intrinsics that are equivalent to some C mathematical functions,
-> including sine and cosine (but not tangent).
-The Swift standard library does
+> including sine and cosine.
+The Swift overlay substitutes the LLVM intrinsic
-> expose those functions, but using names prefixed with an underscore to
-> indicate that they are not intended for public use.
-The Swift overlay for C
-> mathematical functions actually substitutes the LLVM intrinsic for the
-> corresponding C library function where possible.
+> for the corresponding C library function where possible.

-A comparison of IEEE 754 required operations, their Swift standard library names, and their C standard library overlay names is presented below.
+A comparison of IEEE 754 required and recommended operations, their Swift standard library names, and their C standard library overlay names is presented below (where `x`, `y`, `z` are values of floating-point type `T` and `n` is a value of type `Int`).

 <div class="table-wrapper">
 <table>